 However, Bir Hambir was bound to the instructions of Lord Krishna and refused.
 Angered and tormented, the priest cursed the Lord that even He would have to leave this holy land in a manner similar to how He left the priest.

 This is how the worship of Madan Mohan began in Mallabhum.
-All the successive Hindu Malla kings were dedicated to this tradition with one of them namely Gopala Singha Dev, who completely engrossed himself in meditation and serving the Lord and forgot his duties as a king and this was perhaps why he ignored the message of the Marathas who had besieged Mallabhum in 1742 C.E.
-Gopala Singha Dev realised his folly and prayed that his Lord has to save him and Mallabhum from a bloody war.
+All the successive Hindu Malla kings were dedicated to the traditional rites and rituals established for Lord Madan Mohan.
+One of them namely Gopala Singha Dev, threw himself completely in the service of the Lord spending hours in meditation and contemplation and forgot his duties as a king.
+This was perhaps why he ignored the message of the Marathas who had besieged Mallabhum in 1742 CE.
+Gopala Singha Dev realised his folly and prayed that his Lord should save him and Mallabhum from a bloody war.

 At the dead of night, Gopala Singha Dev suddenly heard the deafening booms of artilleries.
-As he was pondering over this, a cannoneer entered his chambers and informed him that he found a cavalry boy in blue riding on a white horse heading towards Munda Malar Ghat with a burning torch and somehow, the entire area was illuminated by a dazzling light.
-He said that he fainted after that and woke up to the sounds of cannons.
+As he was pondering over this, a cannoneer entered his chambers and informed him that a little while earlier, he found a cavalry boy in blue riding on a white horse heading towards Munda Malar Ghat with a burning torch.
+A dazzling light suddenly engulfed the entire area.
+On seeing this radiance, he fainted and woke up to the sounds of cannons.

 The king realized that his benevolent Madan Mohan had come to the aid of Mallabhum and headed to the temple.
 He was met by a milkman who also had a bizarre story to narrate.
 He said that he met a boy wearing blue who bought the curd meant for Lord Madan Mohan and paid him with a gold bangle.
-When the king saw the gold bangle, he surmised that this bangle adorned the hand of Madan Mohan.
+The king recognised the gold bangle as that which adorned the hand of Madan Mohan.
 He opened the doors of the temple and rushed inside the sanctum sanctorum.
 A distinctive smell of burnt gun powder filled the room.
 The king found soot stains in the hands of Madan Mohan and one bangle missing.

 Covered porches with arched openings on three sides are seen around the innermost chamber with the main entrance in the west.
 The temple is created as a double storey with the upper storey meant for rituals during festivals and the lower storey houses Lord Krishna and Radha Devi.
 The ceilings are ornate and the pillars have intricately detailed sculptures.
 One of the most famous sculptures is Nabanarikunja where nine females form an elephant.